fusioncharts/dev_centre_docs/getting-started/blazor/your-first-chart-using-blazor.md

 -[Missing Image](/images/)

 If you get a JavaScript error on your page, check your browser console for the exact error and fix it accordingly.
-If you cannot solve it, click [here](mailto:support@fusioncharts.com) to get in touch with our support team.
+If you cannot solve it, click [here](mailto:support@fusioncharts.com) to contact our support team.

 That's it!
 Your first chart using `BlazorFusionCharts` is ready.